Frequently Asked Questions

 Tell Me About Your Recipe

-We are woodworkers and we have spent hundreds of hours developing a recipe that we believe to be the best natural and organic way to finish wood.
+We are woodworkers, and we have spent hundreds of hours developing a recipe that we believe to be the best natural and organic way to finish wood.
 Our recipe combines modern research, trial and error, and historical recipes dating all the way back to the days of Leonardo da Vinci, and combines the best of both worlds into a wood finish that is truly a delight to use.

 Seriously.
 We have tried every wood finish on the market, and this is still our first choice for many applications, primarily anything that comes into contact with food, or an interior woodworking project where you want the most natural feeling finish possible.